strimzi/strimzi.github.io/_posts/2020-05-18-mirror-kafka-eventhub.md

 It enables any Apache Kafka client to connect to an Event Hub, as if it was a "normal" Apache Kafka topic, for sending and receiving messages.
 Leveraging this relatively new feature, it is possible to mirror data from an Apache Kafka cluster to Azure Event Hub, pretty easily using Kafka Mirror Maker.

+> Whilst Kafka Mirror Maker 2 is gaining traction in the Kafka ecosystem, I faced some protocol compatibility issues with the Azure Event Hub protocol head.
+Therefore this post uses Kafka Mirror Maker whilst this is being investigated.

 Assuming that the Apache Kafka topic to mirror is named `testeh`, we have to create a corresponding Event Hub in a related namespace.
 It is possible to do that following the official Microsoft documentation, using the [Azure portal](https://docs.microsoft.com/en-us/azure/event-hubs/event-hubs-create), the [Azure CLI](https://docs.microsoft.com/en-us/azure/event-hubs/event-hubs-quickstart-cli), Azure Powershell or ARM template.